 Situational awareness – not just of one’s own situation, but that faced by teammates.
 From the day anyone in any walk of life joins a team, no action or inaction — positive or negative — is free of consequence for teammates.
 This means every team member must know where s/he is in time, space, and circumstance, but also remain aware of the situations confronted by teammates, and how individual actions might impact group dynamics.

 Individual reliability – If each individual meets expectations and is always in position, the formation will spend less energy on mutual support and more energy on making the enemy suffer.

-Although the writer was quite literally discussing qualities of a pilot, he hit the nail on the head, explaining who I was now.
-It’s time for me to take a position as part of her team, but no longer leading the formation.
-I couldn’t have found a better way to explain the position I am now in as her mother, her friend, her wingman.
+Although the writer was quite literally discussing qualities of a pilot, he hit the nail on the head, explaining who I was to be now.
+It’s time for me to take a position as part of her team, but I was no longer leading the formation.
+I couldn’t have found a better way to explain the position I should now be in, as her mother, her friend, her wingman.

 He comes in the form of thoughts in our minds…but he’s different to everyone.
 We are attacked where we’re weakest and trust me, he’ll never stop trying to find the weak spot in your formation.

 We have an armor of protection (Eph.
 6: 10-18) that we need to clothe ourselves with daily but we also need to remain in formation.

 So now what’s next?
 That’s not up to me.
 I know my role is just as important to her now as it ever was before.
 But accountability is key; moreso than ever before.
 Holding myself accountable to take the position as wingman seriously will do wonders for her when it’s time for her to do the same for her daughter/son.